cagurley/louisville_crime_report/readme.md

 ## Instructions on Running

 This project uses uncompiled Python 3.6.5 scripts, and thus Python 3.6.5 or later should be installed on the relevant machine.
 The `csv`, `os`, `re`, and `sqlite3` standard library modules are all used; these should be installed with Python by default.
-In addition, the `matplotlib` non-standard library must be installed (via `pip install` or another method) in order to render the graphs.
-After ensuring these dependencies are satisfied, open a system shell and navigate the current working directory to the `/scripts/` subdirectory just beneath the project's top-level directory.
+In addition, the `matplotlib` non-standard library must be installed (via `python -m pip install matplotlib` or another method) in order to render the graphs.
+After ensuring these dependencies are satisfied and cloning or downloading the repository, open a system shell and navigate the current working directory to the `/scripts/` subdirectory just beneath the project's top-level directory.
 Enter the Python shell and run `import main` to initialize the database and generate the graphs.
-Finally, open `report.html` in the top-level directory.
+Finally, open `report.html` in a web browser from the top-level directory.

 To peruse the data via a lightweight, user-friendly GUI, downloading DB Browser for SQLite is recommended.